Fishing in Cornwall: South coast, western

 In the Helford River oyster fishing has been carried on though pollution has disrupted this.
 At Port Navas is the Duchy Oyster Farm and the oyster fishery in the River is expanding.
 In the 19th and 20th century, Flushing's economy mainly relied upon fishing, farming and Falmouth Docks; there are now only a few commercial fishing vessels based in the village.

 The current harbour at Mevagissey was built on the site of a medieval quay.
+In early modern times there was already a thriving pilchard industry; great numbers of the fish were caught, cured and exported to Italy, the West Indies and the Royal Navy; the greatest annual catch being in 1724.
 The first Act of Parliament allowing the new port to be built was passed in 1774.
 The inner harbour, consisting of the current East and West Quays was constructed from this time.
 An outer harbour was added in 1888, but seriously damaged in a blizzard in 1891.
 The outer walls were rebuilt by 1897.
 The harbour was given charitable trust status in 1988.
 There are currently 63 registered fishing vessels in the harbour worked by 69 fishermen.
 The harbour also offers tourist fishing trips and there is a regular summer passenger ferry to Fowey.
+The inner and outer harbours are busy with a mixture of pleasure vessels and working fishing boats.
+It has a thriving fishing industry and is the second biggest fishing port in Cornwall.